 Audience development isn’t a finite project but an ongoing discussion with the most important people at your organisation; your audience.
 Enabling them to contribute to the conversation as well as you understanding what their perception is of your organisation helps you to understand what matters most to your audience.
 However, talking isn’t enough; you need to be prepared to listen to what they say and if necessary make changes that reflect their needs as well as your own.

-3. Use the insights you have and
+3. Use the insights you have and have access to

 Don’t assume that you know your audience.
 They’ll change over time and having data, and, more importantly, the insights that can be gathered from that data, will back up your theories to help you to build a strong evidence based case for developing audiences in a way which reflects your organisation’s offer and values.